Certificate in Foundations of Holistic Health

 Holistic health offers an integrated approach to health and well being.
 The School of Nursing Foundations of Holistic Health certificate program introduces students to the importance of addressing the intellectual, emotional, physical, and spiritual dimensions of health.
 The courses will examine foundational principles of holism; the basic philosophies, diagnostic techniques, and healing methods offered by many complementary healing modalities; benefits and challenges of alternative therapies; and the activities, attitudes, and choices that lead to whole and integrated health over a lifetime.

 Note: Matriculation in the University of Maine system is not required, although students may choose to matriculate and transfer credits from the certificate program once completed.
+Course costs are concurrent with the current undergraduate tuition and fee schedule.

 Prerequisites: No prerequisites.